hameedmousa/Hello-World-from-hameed/README.md

 # Hello-World-from-hameed
-  I here to learn coding
+  I am here to learn coding
   I think im in the line to do that